Enjoy the CN Tower View from a Boat

 Take the ferry to the Toronto Islands - see the CN Tower view from the boat

-We do not have time for a boat trip with one of the historic ships.
-Instead, an event during our conference takes place on Center Island, which, as the name suggests, is the middle island on Ontario Lake.
-We get there by ferry, which runs at regular intervals between the Toronto Docks (near the Westin Hotel) and the islands.
+During our stay in Toronto, we didn't have time for a boat trip on one of the historic ships.
+Instead, an event during our travel blogger conference was taking place on Center Island, the—as the name suggests—middle island in Lake Ontario.
+We reached it by ferry, which runs regularly between the Toronto docks (near the Westin Hotel) and the islands.

-Since we spend a long time on the island and take a walk there, we enjoy different views of the city center and the CN Tower.
-A cheap and nice way to see Toronto from the lake.
+We spend some time on the island and take a walk, enjoying various views of downtown and the CN Tower.
+It's an inexpensive and beautiful way to see Toronto from the lake.

-Which of the three trips is the most beautiful?
-That's hard to say, they're all different.
-But they all have one thing in common: a wonderful view of downtown Toronto and the perfect view of the CN Tower.
+Which of the three excursions is the most beautiful?
+That's hard to say, as they are all different.
+But they all have one thing in common: a wonderful view of downtown Toronto and a perfect view of the CN Tower.

 Travel Arrangements: